Unreal (short story collection): Cow Dung Custard

 Greg has a father who grows vegetables that are tremendous because of all the dung he uses to grow them.
 The worst batches are one that cannot be smelled, but attracts flies, and one that smells so incredibly bad that it gets him in trouble with the neighbours, but also kills flies.

 At the end, Greg and his father get into trouble.
+Adapted as an episode of Wormwood.

 Lighthouse Blues

 A boy comes to an island to help an old lighthouse keeper.
 However, every Friday night, music plays, and the boy suspects it has something to do with the lighthouse keeper's ancestors.
-Stan (the lighthouse keeper) is the son of the captains son.
+Stan (the lighthouse keeper) is the son of the captain’s son.
 He is unable to hear the music because it was his ancestors' music.
 The boy is unable to see the body of the ancestors when he visits the music room.
 The boy tells the bad news to the invisible ancestors and they do not respond because they are ghosts but they listen.
-The bad news was that they were going to break the lighthouse and make a new one but they tried their hardest not to let them break it.
+The bad news is that they were going to break the lighthouse and make a new one but they tried their hardest not to let them break it.
+Was later adapted as an episode of Round The Twist.